chutch3/data-engineering-test/README.md

-# DataScience Data Engineering Test
+# Data Engineering Test

-This repository contains a simple test for data engineering candidates at [DataScience](http://datascience.com).
+This repository contains a simple test for data engineering candidates.

-This test comes from a recent real-world experience working on client data sets at DataScience.
-The task is to transform a [poorly formatted TSV file](https://github.com/connecthq/data-engineering-test/blob/master/data/data.tsv) into a properly formatted, machine-readable TSV file.
+The task is to transform a [poorly formatted TSV file](hhttps://github.com/humana-dec/data-engineering-test/blob/master/data/data.tsv) into a properly formatted, machine-readable TSV file.
 If you clicked on the link above you may notice that GitHub complains about errors in the file.
-The file does not explicitly adhere to the TSV format, so just as GitHub cannot accurately parse the file, neither can our [Hadoop](https://pig.apache.org/), [Pig](https://pig.apache.org/), or data warehouse utilities.
+The file does not explicitly adhere to the TSV format, so just as GitHub cannot accurately parse the file, neither can our [Hadoop](https://hadoop.apache.org/), [Pig](https://pig.apache.org/), or data warehouse utilities.

 ### Instructions

-Your task is to write a simple script to transform [data.tsv](https://github.com/connecthq/data-engineering-test/blob/master/data/data.tsv) into a properly formatted tab-separated values (TSV) file that can be read by any standard CSV/TSV parser.
+Your task is to write a simple script to transform [data.tsv](https://github.com/humana-dec/data-engineering-test/blob/master/data/data.tsv) into a properly formatted tab-separated values (TSV) file that can be read by any standard CSV/TSV parser.
 The resulting file should have the following properties: